auroraflux/cc-fi/README.md

 ## How It Works

-cc-fi scans `~/.claude/projects/` for session files (`.jsonl`), extracts metadata (project name, working directory, messages), and caches results for 30 seconds.
+cc-fi scans `~/.claude/projects/` for session files (`.jsonl`), extracts metadata and full conversation content, then caches results for 30 seconds.
 Interactive mode uses fzf for browsing with a preview pane.

-Session files are discovered by:
-- Scanning all subdirectories under `~/.claude/projects/`
-- Excluding agent sessions (`agent-*.jsonl`)
+### Deep Search

+cc-fi indexes the **entire conversation content** for each session, not just the first and last messages.
+This means you can search for any snippet from anywhere in your conversation history.

+When you search in interactive mode, fzf searches:
+- Project name
+- Directory path
-- Parsing JSONL to extract first and most recent user messages
+- All user messages from the entire conversation

+The full content is hidden but searchable - you only see the summary columns, but searching works across everything you've said in that session.

+### Indexing Performance

+- First run: ~1-2 seconds for 100+ sessions
+- Cache hits: <10ms (instant)
+- Cache size: ~1-2MB for 100 sessions
+- Cache TTL: 30 seconds

 ## License